About the Data

 Midstream Expansion

-This section of GOGEL presents data on gas-fired power developers.
-Similar to midstream expansion projects, gas-fired power projects increase long-term dependency on fossil fuels and create incentives for upstream expansion.
-Due to methane leaks and other emissions related to the extraction and transportation of natural gas either through pipelines or as liquefied natural gas (LNG), natural gas can be just as harmful to the climate as coal.
+This section of GOGEL presents data on gas- and oil-fired power developers.
+Similar to midstream expansion projects, gas- and oil-fired power projects increase long-term dependency on fossil fuels and create incentives for upstream expansion.
+Due to methane leaks and other emissions related to the extraction and transportation of natural gas either through pipelines or as liquefied natural gas (LNG), natural gas can be just as harmful to the climate as coal or oil.

 Reputational Risk Projects